 Click one of the buttons on the bar to filter elements by their status:

-All elements: display all of the resources within the scope.
+All assets: display all of the resources within the scope.

-New: display the newly discovered resources that have not been viewed yet.
+New: display the newly discovered resources that have not been viewed by any user of your company account yet.

 Disabled: display the resources for which scanning is disabled.